PHONE NUMBER: (416) 394-3080

 GO TEAM

 Our Rawlinson students are actively engaged in a variety of activities.
-These activities range from inter school sports, mental health and wellness initiatives, ECO club, community service, art initiatives, music and technology.
+These activities range from inter school sports, mental health and wellness initiatives, ECO club, community service, art initiatives, music, coding and technology.

 Students showcase their skills, leadership and commitment by participating in tournaments, competitions, annual concerts, talent shows and by organizing fundraising events.